eyecatchup/GWT_IndexStatus-php/README.md

 ### Example 3 - Save data as CSV

-To download index status data for all domain that are registered in your Webmaster Tools account and save the resultsets into CSV files, the steps are as follows:
+To download index status data for all domains that are registered in your Webmaster Tools account and save the resultsets into CSV files, the steps are as follows:

  - In the same folder where you added the GWT\_IndexStatus.php, create and run the following PHP script.<br>_Note: You'll need to authenticate your request (see above)!_